Animesh1911/Tomato-Leaf-Disease-Detection/README.md

 ![](Images/model.PNG)

 ### Training
 A validation split 20% was used.
-The model was trained on 14676 images and validated on 3669 images for 75 epochs.
+The model was trained on 14676 images and validated on 3669 images for 75 epochs (50 epochs will do just fine).
-The training accuracy was 98.63% whike that of validation was 95.48%.
+The training accuracy was 98.63% while that of validation was 95.48%.

 ![](Images/acc.png)
 ![](Images/loss.png)